In the Tradition (Arthur Blythe album)

-In the Tradition is jazz saxophonist Arthur Blythe's first album for the Columbia label recorded in New York City in 1978.
+In the Tradition is an album by the American jazz saxophonist Arthur Blythe.
+His first album for the Columbia label, it was recorded in New York City in 1978.

-Reception
+Critical reception

+The Globe and Mail wrote: "Everyone plays well in showcasing the leader's alto sax, so richly cheesy that it's almost an exaggeration of the instrument.
+But the leader himself doesn't bring anything particularly distinctive to this music."

 The AllMusic review by Scott Yanow states: "The instrumentation of his quartet is conventional but the musicianship is exceptionally high".